Definition - What does Apotemnophilia mean?

 This phenomenon was first noted by psychologists Gregg Furth and John Money, who wrote about it in their 1977 article "Apotemnophilia: two cases of self-demand amputation as paraphilia."
 Medical and psychology academics often disagree about whether apotemnophilia is neurological or psychological.
 Most apotemnophiles are male, but female apotemnophiles have also been noted.

-Apotemnophilia should not be confused with acrotomophilia, a fetish wherein individuals become aroused by other people who are amputees.
+Apotemnophilia should not be confused with acrotomophilia, a fetish where individuals become aroused by other people who are amputees.

 Kinkly explains Apotemnophilia